synaq/api-quick-start/README.md

 **Notes:**

 * Only the `email_local`, `password` and `last_name` fields are required.
 Many other fields are available.
 Please see the API documentation for a full description of all available fields.

+* Clear text passwords provided in the `password` field are immediately hashed and stored as SSHA256 salted hashes in SYNAQ's backend systems.

+* Since version 6.4 of the API (2018-09-21), you may omit the `password` field, and instead supply the `ssha_password` field, which accepts SSHA256 or SSHA salted and hashed passwords.

+  Please see the section on [hashed passwords](#hashed-passwords) for more details.

 * A mailbox edition may be specified using the optional `package_edition_code`.
 The code specified must be a valid edition on the package.
 If no code is specified, the default edition on the package, usually the simplest mailbox type, will be used.
 Specifying the edition this way is recommended, as it simplifies the provisioning process.
 The API provides a PATCH endpoint to allow the updating of mailbox editions at any time (also for active mailboxes).
 Please see examples related to changing a mailbox edition below, and the online sandbox tool, for more information.

 ```